-The District has had stable enrolment over the past several years with the exception of 2020/2021 which was impacted by the global pandemic.
-The enrolment information presented below is based on actual full-year enrolment (regular, alternate, distributed learning, and nongraduated adult learners) for 2018/19, 2019/20, 2020/21, 2021/22, actual enrolment for September and February and estimated for May for 2022/23 and forecasted enrolment for 2023/24 to 2024/25.
+The District has had stable enrolment over the past several years and now showing slight declines for the next few years.
+The enrolment information presented below is based on actual full-year enrolment (regular, alternate, distributed learning, and nongraduated adult learners) for 2021/22, 2022/2023 actual enrolment for September and February and estimated for May for 2023/24 and forecasted enrolment for 2024/25 to 2026/27.